ccadori/sand-socket/README.md

 ```

 ## Delimiters
-Sand socket packets are text oriented, by default it just send a string to the client using "\n" as the delimiter
+Sand packets are text-oriented, by default it just sends a string to the client using "\n" as the delimiter
 between packets, and "#e#" as the delimiter between event name and message.
 If you prefer, you can set any other delimiter by passing it to the socket constructor.